Ciao, welcome back to my blog!

-A super simple set of matching jewellery in a precious metal is the best accessory to elevate any outfit, even the most casual.
+A super simple set of matching jewellery in precious metal is the best accessory to elevate any outfit, even the most casual.

-Stay away from costume jewellery: it is wasted money as it doesn't last more than a week and it usually looks tacky.
+Avoid costume jewellery: it is wasted money as it doesn't last more than a week and it usually looks tacky.

 How to choose the perfect metal for you:

 if your skin undertone is warm, invest in gold or gold plated.

 If your skin tone is cold, then silver will suit you.